alexdseo/The-Hitchhikers-Guide-to-the-Data-Science/README.md

 ## 0. Starting a Data Science project

 How do you start a 'Data Science' project?
 Why do you need to make your project a 'Data Science' project?
 What makes your project a 'Data Science' project?
+FOr any project you start your project would need a data.